dpla-attic/automation/README.md

   * ansible/roles/common/vars/main.yml.dist
   * ansible/roles/dbnode/vars/main.yml.dist
   * ansible/roles/mysql/vars/main.yml.dist
-* Copy or symlink the appropriate Vagrantfile.&lt;name&gt; to Vagrantfile.
+* Copy `Vagrantfile.dist` to `Vagrantfile`.
-  At the moment, this means symlink Vagrantfile.ingestion to Vagrantfile.
-  In the future, there will be more hosts in our configuration than you'll want to have running simultaneously as VMs.
+  In the future, there will be more hosts in our configuration than you'll want to have running simultaneously as VMs, and you'll want to edit the default Vagrantfile to suit your needs, commenting out VMs that you don't want running.
 * Make sure that Vagrant has downloaded the base server image that we'll need for our VMs:
 ```